A New Model for Strange Stars: Introduction

+In the present work, we have developed an expression of mass (in the polynomial form) as a function of the radial coordinate $r$ which is appropriate for the strange stars.
+However, it is not assumed arbitrarily, rather we have computed this by the help of HPM.
+Further, we have substituted that expression of mass to solve the Einstein field equations by using the MIT bag EOS in the form $p=\frac{1}{3}(\rho-4B)$.
+The entire solutions set thus obtained provides a stable model of ultra-dense compact stars.

-The outline of our investigation is as follows: In the Sec.
-2 we have calculated mass of the system using firstly, the Maximum Entropy Principle, and secondly, the Homotopy Perturbation Method.
-Sec.
-3 deals with the solution of Einstein's field equations for different physical parameters, viz. the pressures ($p_r$ and $p_t$) and density.
-We have discussed and explored several physical features in Sec.
-4 and a comparative study has been conducted in Sec.
-5 for validity of the data set of the present model with that of the exiting strange stars available in the literature.
-In the last sec.
-6 we have drawn some concluding remarks with some salient features of the present model.
+The outline of our investigation is as follows: In Sec.~\ref{EOS} we discuss the EOS for the quark stars and show the basic formalism of the HPM in Sec.~\ref{sec3}.
+To calculate the expression for the mass function of the system in Sec.~\ref{calmass}, firstly, we set up the basic and essential stellar structure equations ~\ref{MEP}, and then applied the HPM technique~\ref{AHPM}.
+Sec.~\ref{solEFE} deals with the solution of the Einstein field equations for different physical parameters, viz. the pressure and energy density.
+We have discussed and explored several physical features in Sec.~\ref{physical} and a comparative study has been conducted in Sec.~\ref{com_st} for the validity of the data set of the present model with the existing strange stars available in the literature~\cite{Rawls2011,Guver2010a,Freire2011,Guver2010b,Demorest2010}.
+In the last Sec.~\ref{discsn} we remark on some of the salient features of the present model.